Health Information Technology FAQ

 We cannot guarantee job placement for graduates; however, MVCC’s Career Development Center provides excellent resources for those conducting job searches.

-In your last semester of academic study students are eligible to take the registered Health Information Technician (RHIT) examination.
-This credential is a requirement for several healthcare facilities when searching for health information management professionals.
+During your final semester of academic study, you are eligible to take the Registered Health Information Technician (RHIT) examination.
+Many healthcare organizations require this credential when hiring health information management professionals.